joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 #### Setup Azure Active Directory authentication on the Virtual Network Gateway

-Now that the Virtual Network has been created, we can now Azure Active Directory authentication.
+Now that the Virtual Network has been created, we can now setup Azure Active Directory authentication.